F5Networks/terraform-provider-bigip/website/docs/r/bigip_ltm_snatpool.html.markdown

 * `name` - (Required) Name of the snatpool

-* ` members` - (Optional) Specifies a translation address to add to or delete from a SNAT pool.
+* `members` - (Required) Specifies a translation address to add to or delete from a SNAT pool (at least one address is required)